MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ios-objc.md

 ### Add the start method and start tracking events.
-1. Start the SDK from an app (only required to start once).
+1. Start the SDK from an app (only required once).
 Follow these steps:
 	* Insert the following lines to start the SDK in your app's `AppDelegate.m` class in the `didFinishLaunchingWithOptions:` method.
 		```objc
 		[MSAppCenter start:@"target={Your Ingestion Key}" withServices:@[[MSAnalytics class]]];